pfbrowning/sharereplay-buffer-example/README.md

 });
 ```
 ## Multicasted ReplaySubject With RefCount: Buffer Clears When RefCount Reaches Zero
-If you want your buffer to automatically clear itself after all subscribers have disconnected, then this is the way to go.
+If you want your buffer to automatically clear itself after all subscribers have disconnected, then this is a better fit.
 ```typescript
 it('should not reuse the buffer upon refCount reaching zero when using a multicast factory', () => {
     /* Create an observable which pipes the http request through a multicast factory which creates a ReplaySubject